oneapi-src/oneAPI-samples/Tools/ApplicationDebugger/guided_matrix_mult_RaceCondition/README.md

 The first clue here is that the program throws an exception *after* it has completed checking the results and finding them bad.
 That behavior is worrying.

 Next, looking at the crash in the debugger, there are a couple of odd things that stand out.
 Look at stack `frame 9`.
 This frame shows us attempting to update the host memory from the device, while `frame 20` shows we are already at the end of the program and have started cleaning up the SYCL buffers (`frame 19`).
 The only variable containing data returned from the device is `c_back`.
-But the developer has already deleted `c_back` in line 126, so the *data the buffer being copied into (`c_back`) no longer exists*.
+But the developer has already deleted `c_back` in line 126, so the *data in the buffer being copied into (`c_back`) no longer exists*.

 We see something like this in the `unitrace` output above.
 The kernel is executed, the results are immediately checked, we create and wait on some events, and then the last thing we try to do before crashing/timing out is to copy some memory from the device memory (`srcptr = 0xff00ffffff2e0000`) to a host pointer (`dstptr = 0x5b103e38010`) that previously was used to initialize this same device memory (around line 101).
 Since `c_buf` is the only accessor that is defined as writeable in the `q.submit` at line 97, it again is a likely suspect.